launchdarkly/react-native-client-sdk/README.md

 Supported versions
 -------------------------

-This SDK is compatible with React Native 0.57.7 and is tested in Android 27 and iOS 12.1.
+This SDK is compatible with React Native 0.59.9 and Xcode 10.2.1 and is tested in Android 27 and iOS 12.2.
+Earlier versions of this SDK are compatible with prior versions of React Native, Android, and iOS.

 Getting started
 ---------------